 If you’re looking for an offbeat beach along the south coast of Sri Lanka then Talalla beach is the place to travel.
-It is located around 15 kms from the district headquarters of Matara in the southern province of Sri Lanka.
-Talalla is one of those beaches which less than 15% travellers visit all year round.
+It is located around 15 km from the district headquarters of Matara in the southern province of Sri Lanka.
+Talalla is one of those beaches which less than 15% of travellers visit all year round.

 The best way to reach Talalla is to take a bus to Matara and then a connecting bus to Talalla highway.
-From the highway you can either walk to your accommodation or hire a Tuktuk.
+From the highway, you can either walk to your accommodation or hire a Tuktuk.
 This is the most economical way to reach.

-While traveling to Talalla it’s important to note that there are no ATMs or money exchange centers, so the town of Matara is the last point where you can exchange money.
+While travelling to Talalla it’s important to note that there are no ATMs or money exchange centers, so the town of Matara is the last point where you can exchange money.
 If you still fall short of money then going to one of the fancy hotels near the beach is your best bet to get some money exchanged.

 At first glimpse, you’ll feel that Talalla beach has nothing to offer other than a few fishing trawlers which are always parked on the beach.
-But as you start exploring the village and it’s beach you’ll come to understand that the place has plenty to offer.
+But as you start exploring the village and its beach you’ll come to understand that the place has plenty to offer.

 A must do is to go into the water for a swim and ride some waves if you are a surfing expert.
 If you’re not then enter the water for some body surfing.
-The sand is so soft that while your walking you’ll feel your feet sink into the sand, the water is turquoise in colour and pretty much see through.
+The sand is so soft that while your walking you’ll feel your feet sink into the sand, the water is turquoise in colour and pretty much see-through.
 You can spend hours playing in the water without realising that time has already flown.